DiaHidvegi/visual-odometry/README.md

 - Local trajectory with visible landmarks.

 ## Screencasts
 The pipeline has been tested on the previously mentioned three datasets Parking, KITTI and Malaga.
-The links to the screencasts (YouTube links) as well as the links to download the datasets are provided in the following table.
+The links to the screencasts (YouTube links) as well as the links to download the datasets are provided in the following table:

 | **Dataset** | **Link to Screencast**                           | **Dataset Download Link**                                                                                       |
 |-------------|--------------------------------------------------|--------------------------------------------------------------------------------------------------------|